 total length is 5 feet

-I'm following this video for a bomber jacket.
+jacket on 2022-12-28 I'm following this video for a bomber jacket .
 I have finished the two front panels and about half of the back panel.

 The yarn is Lion Brand Pound of Love, Claret.